 The Great Race

 STRIDE’s Great Race, a Diana Golden Mills Cup Level I Adaptive Race, is a competitive event for disabled ski racers from across the Northeast.
 An inspiring day of individual victories and monumental successes realized on the race course at Jiminy Peak Mountain Resort in Hancock, MA, the event is open to all adaptive skiers of any age, skill level, or disability.
-It is generally held mid-March.
+It will be held on March 14th.

 The event is designed to introduce adaptive skiers to the thrill of racing in a safe and essentially low-competitive format.
 Each racer is timed in two runs through a giant slalom course set on intermediate to beginner terrain, and special awards are given to the top three finishers in each category.
 Divisions are open to Visually Impaired, Blind, 2-Track, 3-Track, 4-Track, Bi-ski, Mono Skiers and Snowboarders with special needs, and the course is set-up to accommodate different skill levels.
 Many of our students train all season on STRIDE’s Race Team to reach the starting gate on race day.